Tabu-driven Quantum Neighborhood Samplers: Tabu-driven QAOA sampling

 A second consideration concerns the tabu strategy for updating the tabu list.
 We choose to set as tabu the variables amongst the $k$ chosen ones that were flipped.
 Choosing to flip all chosen ones could be problematic as it could lead to all variables being tabu very early during TS.
 An aspiration criterion can be used if the new candidate gives the best evaluation found during the search.

 Finally, the question of how to run QAOA is of main importance.
 In our first scenario, QAOA will be run as a proxy for brute-force (with exploration properties) to optimize the subproblem defined over the $k$ chosen variables.
-This is done by fixing in the QUBO the non chosen ones from the current tabu solution $x_{TS}$.
+This is done by fixing in the QUBO the non chosen ones from the current tabu solution $x$.
 The depth $p$ of QAOA can be user-defined.
 In this work, we limit $p$ to 2 to showcase sampling aspects of QAOA at small depth.

-Our QAOA-featured TS is outlined in Alg.\ref{alg:tsoneflipQAOA}.
-It starts like Alg.\ref{alg:tsoneflip} until Line 9.
-A set of $k$ variables is chosen (Line 10).
-QAOA is then run on the new QUBO where we optimize over the chosen variables, by clamping values from $x_{TS}$ on the non-chosen ones.
-The best sample obtained with QAOA is then extracted (Lines 11-13).
-If the QAOA solution improves over the current TS solution, the latter is replaced by the former.
-Otherwise a simple one-bit flip strategy is applied (Lines 14-17).
-The move values are then updated by $l$ calls of the fast incremental method (Line 18).
-Finally, the best solution obtained during TS and the tabu list are updated (Lines 19-29).
+Our QAOA-featured TS is outlined in Alg.~\ref{alg:tsoneflipQAOA} where QAOA addition is indicated in green shades.
+It starts with the same steps as with the standard Tabu search algorithm until line 8.
+The QAOA part kicks in from line 9 by firstly choosing a subset of $k$ variables, and executing QAOA on the sub-QUBO problem where we optimize over the chosen $k$ variables while keeping the remaining bits the same with the current point $x$.
+After obtaining the best point from QAOA (lines 11-13), we select the better one from the QAOA outcome $x^{k\text{-bit}}$ and the best one-bit flip point $x^{1\text{-bit}}$ and use it to update the current search point.
+The move values are then updated by $l$ calls of the fast incremental method (line 14).
+Finally, if the best-so-far point is improved by the updated search point, we drop the accepted bit flips from the tabu list (line 21).
+Otherwise, we reset their tabu value to the sum of tabu tenure and a random tenure (line 23).

-As previously mentioned, QAOA is generally used in a global optimization strategy.
-We consider in the next subsection a modification for local search.